Run KIMMDY from Colbuilder fibril

 The next entry in the config file is plumed and references a plumed configuration file (plumed.dat) which we don’t yet have.
 This file is needed for the homolysis reaction plugin.

 For homolysis, the plumed.dat file should contain instructions to sample distances between bonds.
 Homolysis can then occur for the bonds mentioned in this file.
-A script to create a plumed.dat file (create_plumed_config.py) can be found in the tutorial files.
-Check out the script to understand its input and output!
+To create the input file, kimmdy provides the command line interface kimmdy-create-plumed.

 We want to sample homolysis in the backbone and in crosslinks.
 By providing a gromacs index file with all backbone and crosslink atoms, the script generates the necessary plumed.dat file.
 Our initial index file does not contain those sections, so we have to create them ourselves.
 Such a index file can be generated with